 Will sports teams be able to practice and have games?

 Yes.
 CMU is working with the Heart of America Athletic Conference and the NAIA and will adhere to health officials’ recommendations and guidelines as well as state and local regulations regarding athletic events.
 Student athletes should contact their coach for additional details regarding their sport and any special guidelines pertaining to the sport.

 Will student-athletes be screened prior to games and practices?

 Yes, all student-athletes will be screened prior to practices and games.
-CMU will follow NAIA and Heart of America screening guidelines, which include a temperature and a symptom check.
+CMU will follow NAIA and Heart of America screening guidelines for athletes.

 The CDC defines exposure as Someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.